fortunecookies/overview/README.md

 FortuneCookies are produced in limited edition batches designed in collaboration with a unique artist.
 Everything from the design of the charm and the surprise inside, to the number of FortuneCookies produced, are part of the artist's intended experience.
 Crack one open to see for yourself!

-FortuneCookies are sold during official Bake Sales, and when they're gone they're gone.
-No more of that batch can ever be produced.
+FortuneCookies batches are sold during official Bake Sales, which will be pre-announced on official FortuneCookies Twitter, Medium, and Telegram accounts.
+Batches are limited edition, so when they're gone they're truly gone.
+No more reprints can ever be made.
 Visit the [Bake Sale](www.fortunecookies.io/bakesale).
+FortuneCookies may be available for resale at popular collectibles exchanges [RareBits](www.rarebits.io), [SuperRare](www.superrare.co), or [OpenSea](www.opensea.io).

 FortuneCookies are secured by Ethereum.
 Technically, FortuneCookies are ERC721 tradeable tokens on the Ethereum blockchain (see ERC721: Non-Fungible Tokens).
 Because your FortuneCookies live on Ethereum, your GoodFortune will last for generations.